meteor/tutorials/content/react/step11.md

 Now that we've created a few features for our application, let's add a test to ensure that we don't regress and that it works the way we expect.

-We'll write a test that exercises one of our Methods (which form the "write" part of our app's API), and verifies it works correctly.
+We'll write a test that exercises one of our Methods (which form the "write" part of our app's API) and verifies that it works correctly.

+### Install Meteor and npm dependencies

 To do so, we'll add a [test driver](http://guide.meteor.com/testing.html#test-driver) for the [Mocha](https://mochajs.org) JavaScript test framework, along with a test assertion library: